 3. Site Reviews

-Site Reviews is a WordPress review plugin with an added star rating feature.
+Site Reviews is a free WordPress review plugin with an added star rating feature.
 Despite being a free plugin from WordPress.org, it does boast impressive features that can certainly compete with premium plugins.

 This plugin allows you to use shortcodes so that you can place the reviews anywhere on your site.
 You can also fully control the reviews with features such as only limiting the use of the plugin to logged-in users.